neptune-ai/neptune-fetcher/docs/legacy/api_reference.md

 # Old Fetcher API reference

 > [!NOTE]
-> We're redesigning the Fetcher API.
->
-> To try the new version, see [Migrate to Fetcher Alpha][fetcher-migration] in the Neptune docs.
+> We've redesigned the Fetcher API.
+See [Migrate from Legacy Fetcher][fetcher-migration] in the Neptune docs.

 ## `ReadOnlyProject`